Avian influenza information for pigeon owners

 Protecting your birds

-All bird owners need to be vigilant for any signs of bird flu in their flocks, especially when multiple deaths occur or many birds are unwell.
+All bird owners should monitor for any signs of bird flu in their flocks, especially if multiple deaths occur or many birds are unwell.

 Bird flu is a notifiable disease.
-Any suspicion of the disease should be immediately reported to the 24-hour EAD Hotline on 1800 675 888 or to your local vet.
+Any suspicion of the disease must be immediately reported to the 24-hour EAD Hotline on 1800 675 888 or to your local vet.

 Good biosecurity and emergency preparedness is key to protecting your pigeons against bird flu.
-Steps include:
+Practical steps include:

 • keeping pigeons away from open ponds, lakes, creeks or other watercourses used by wild birds